 Main Market Square

-The Main Market Square in Krakow is the main square of the Old Town and a principal urban space located at the center of the city.
+The Main Market Square in Krakow is the main square of the Old Town and a principal urban space located at the centre of the city.
 It dates back to the 13th century and at roughly 40,000sq m (430,000sq ft) it is the largest medieval town square in Europe.
-The center of the square is dominated by the cloth hall Sukiennice, rebuilt in 1555 in the Renaissance style, topped by a beautiful attic or Polish parapet decorated with carved masks.
+The centre of the square is dominated by the cloth hall Sukiennice, rebuilt in 1555 in the Renaissance style, topped by a beautiful attic or Polish parapet decorated with carved masks.

-The Royal Road or Royal Route in Krakow begins at the northern end of the medieval Old Town and continues south through the center of town towards the Wawel Hill, where the old kings’ residence, the Wawel Castle is located.
+The Royal Road or Royal Route in Krakow begins at the northern end of the medieval Old Town and continues south through the centre of town towards the Wawel Hill, where the old kings’ residence, the Wawel Castle is located.
 The Royal Road passes some of the most prominent historic landmarks of Poland’s royal capital, providing suitable background to coronation processions and parades, the kings’ and princes’ receptions, foreign envoys and guests of distinction traveling from a far country to their destination at Wawel.
 The Royal Road starts outside the northern flank of the old city walls in the medieval suburb of Kleparz, now a central district of Krakow.

 For further information about the city of Kraków, please visit our travel partner, Poland Travel Agency.